Albatross

 Albatrosses, of the biological family Diomedeidae, are large seabirds related to the procellariids, storm petrels, and diving petrels in the order Procellariiformes (the tubenoses).
 They range widely in the Southern Ocean and the North Pacific.
 They are absent from the North Atlantic, although fossil remains of short-tailed albatross show they lived there up to the Pleistocene, and occasional vagrants are found.
+Generally, the group depends on cold water currents for their foraging and nesting grounds.
+The geographically outlying genus Phoebastria which includes 3 North Pacific species and an equatorial (Galapagos) species exploits the California, Alaska, Oyashio and Humboldt currents, nesting on major oceanic islands near those currents.

 Great albatrosses are among the largest of flying birds, with wingspans reaching up to 2.5–3.5 m and bodies over 1 m in length.
 The albatrosses are usually regarded as falling into four genera, but disagreement exists over the number of species.

 Albatrosses are highly efficient in the air, using dynamic soaring and slope soaring to cover great distances with little exertion.
 They feed on squid, fish, and krill by either scavenging, surface seizing, or diving.
 Albatrosses are colonial, nesting for the most part on remote oceanic islands, often with several species nesting together.
 Pair bonds between males and females form over several years, with the use of "ritualised dances", and last for the life of the pair.
 A breeding season can take over a year from laying to fledging, with a single egg laid in each breeding attempt.
-A Laysan albatross, named Wisdom, on Midway Island is the oldest-known wild bird in the world; she was first banded in 1956 by Chandler Robbins.
+A Laysan albatross named Wisdom on Midway Island is the oldest-known wild bird in the world.
+She was first banded in 1956 by Chandler Robbins.

-Of the 22 species of albatrosses recognised by the IUCN, 21 are listed as at some level of concern; two species are Critically Endangered, seven species are Endangered, six species are Vulnerable, and six species are Near Threatened.
-Numbers of albatrosses have declined in the past due to harvesting for feathers.
+Of the 22 species of albatrosses recognised by the IUCN, 21 are listed as at some level of concern.
+Two species are Critically Endangered, seven species are Endangered, six species are Vulnerable, and six species are Near Threatened.
+Populations have declined in the past due to harvesting for feathers.
 Albatrosses are threatened by introduced species, such as rats and feral cats that attack eggs, chicks, and nesting adults; by pollution; by a serious decline in fish stocks in many regions largely due to overfishing; and by longline fishing.
-Longline fisheries pose the greatest threat, as feeding birds are attracted to the bait, become hooked on the lines, and drown.
-Identified stakeholders such as governments, conservation organisations, and people in the fishing industry are all working toward reducing this phenomenon.
+Longline fisheries pose the greatest threat, as birds are attracted to the bait, become hooked on the lines, and drown.
+Stakeholders such as governments, conservation organisations, and people in the fishing industry are all working toward reducing this phenomenon.